se-edu/addressbook-level3/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of contacts
-* prefer desktop apps over other types
+* prefers desktop apps over other types of applications
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps